 Who is the Best Adrenal Surgeon for Me?

-The best adrenal surgeon is going to be the surgeon with the most experience.
-Adrenal surgeries are difficult and are complicated by the adrenal hormones they produce.
-Since surgery is the only possible cure for adrenal tumors, you should find the surgeon with the most experience with all types of adrenal surgery so your specific needs are met.
-It is well worth your time to find a very-high-volume adrenal surgeon.
-Lower volume surgeons (performing less than 6 adrenal surgeries per year) may have a complication rate that is 10-20 times higher than a high-volume adrenal surgeon.
+The best adrenal surgeon is going to be the surgeon with the most skill and experience.
+Adrenal operations are difficult and complicated by the adrenal hormones they produce.
+Since surgery is the only possible cure for adrenal tumors, you should find the surgeon with the most skill and experience with all types of adrenal surgery so your specific needs are met.
+It is well worth your time to find a very high-volume adrenal surgeon.
+Lower volume surgeons (performing fewer than 6 adrenal operations per year) may have a complication rate that is 10-20 times higher than a high-volume adrenal surgeon.

-Editorial Note: Although some surgeons will tell you that 6 adrenal operations per year makes a surgeon an "expert", Dr Carling’s experience training dozens of endocrine surgeons as the Chief of Endocrine Surgery at Yale University is that a surgeon should perform AT LEAST 50 adrenal operations per year to be a true high-volume surgeon who can offer the best operation with the lowest complication rate and highest cure rate.
-In the US, there are only a few high-volume adrenal surgeon experts.
+Editorial note: Some surgeons will tell you that 6 adrenal operations per year makes a surgeon an "expert".
+Dr. Carling’s experience, training dozens of endocrine surgeons as the Chief of Endocrine Surgery at Yale University, is that a surgeon should perform AT LEAST 50 adrenal operations per year to be a true high-volume surgeon.
+Only these select, handful surgeons can offer the best operation with the lowest complication rate and highest cure rate.
+In the world, there are very few expert adrenal surgeons.

 The Importance of Surgeon Volume and Experience at Adrenal SurgeryIf you have an adrenal tumor, the most important factor for you to have a good outcome is your choice of adrenal surgeon.
 Typically, the best adrenal surgeon is the one with the most experience.
 That does NOT mean the surgeon with the most experience in your city!
 For almost all people, this means you will need to tavel to another city to be operated on by an expert.

 Don't endocrine surgeons perform adrenal surgery?
-Yes, but unfortunately, a recent publication by several endocrine surgeons showed that endocrine surgeons in the US perform less than 3 adrenal operations per year on average--this clearly does not make them the "best".
-They concluded that 5 adrenal operations per year would make somebody "high volume".
-It is our opinion, that nobody would let a surgeon operate on themselves if they knew their surgeon performed 5 of these operations per year.
+Yes, but unfortunately, a recent publication by several endocrine surgeons showed that endocrine surgeons in the United States perform fewer than 3 adrenal operations per year on average--this clearly does not make them the "best".
+They concluded that 5 adrenal operations per year would make somebody "high-volume".
+It is our opinion that nobody would let a surgeon operate on them if they knew their surgeon performed 5 of these operations per year.
 You must ask your surgeon the obvious question: "How many adrenal operations did you perform in each of the last 3 years?".
 If they can't look you in the eye and give you a satisfactory answer, then please, seek a second opinion.
-For most of you, this means you will need to travel, but let's face it, few people know anybody that had an adrenal operation.
+For most of you, this means you will need to travel, but let's face it: few people know anybody that had an adrenal operation.

 Have a Question?